DSpace/DSpace/dspace-api/src/main/java/org/dspace/importer/external/README.md

     </util:map>
 ```

-Then create a new list in the spring configuration containing references to all "*SimpleXpathMetadatumContributor*" beans that need to be combined.
+Then create a new list in the spring configuration containing references to all *SimpleXpathMetadatumContributor* beans that need to be combined.

 ```xml
 	<util:list id="combinedauthorList" value-type="org.dspace.importer.external.metadatamapping.contributor.MetadataContributor" list-class="java.util.LinkedList">